 Abuse Student makes any sexual contact that is absent current, enthusiastic affirmation consent - fondling, penetration, etc. This includes, but is not limited to the aggressor using coercion, manipulation, badgering, extortion, or blackmail to gain sexual contact.
-Assault Student creat sexual contact where the use force or three force is involved contact can fondling, penetration, forms of sexual contact. intimidating, hostile or offensive educational environment by making unwelcome sexual advances, Offenses, other Student engages in any sexual act where there is not physical contact, yet the person is exposed to sexual content.
-This includes, but is not limited to: indecent exposure, public/semi-public masturbation, couples engaging in consensual sexual acts in front of others, exposing others to adult content, sending unsolicited naked pictures of oneself, exploiting someone else by sending naked pictures of them without permission. -- --- ---
+Assault Student creates any sexual contact where the use of force or threat of force is involved.
+This contact can include fondling, penetration, or other forms of sexual contact.
+Harassment Student creates an intimidating, hostile or offensive educational environment by making unwelcome sexual advances, requests for sexual favors, or verbal conduct/communic ation of a sexual nature.
+Offenses, other Student engages in any sexual act where there is not physical contact, yet the person is exposed to sexual content.
+This includes, but is not limited to: indecent exposure, public/semi-public masturbation, couples engaging in consensual sexual acts in front of others, exposing others to adult content, sending unsolicited naked pictures of oneself, exploiting someone else by sending naked pictures of them without permission. --- --- -- --